Kenji1245/Dissertation_MSc/README.md

 The upload page allows the user to upload an XML file onto the system, during this process the data from the XML file is stored onto the MongoDB data.

-Allows users to upload XML file onto the MongoDB database.
 ## BERT Search Page
 ![image](https://github.com/user-attachments/assets/8abb9df5-dae3-4f0a-97c5-d956c806a92c)

-Allows users to search database using the natural language processing BERT.
+The BERT page allows users to search the MongoDB database using natural language processing (BERT).
+To do this, the user inputs a sentence and selects search.
+The text from the data and the input from the user goes through a "BERT" process where both are analysed for their contextual meaning and are compared to see how similar they are.
+The most similar texts are placed on the top of the page in descending order.
+For example, when the users inputs the word "complain", all texts within the database that have a contextual similarity with the words "complain" will show up on the screen.

 ## Keyword Search Page
 ![image](https://github.com/user-attachments/assets/9a146d6e-7463-4e58-998f-8d39bb3bb356)

 Allows the user to search database using keyword search.
+For example, when the user inputs the word

 ## View Data Page
 ![image](https://github.com/user-attachments/assets/9e931a5f-c793-4005-9cfd-b19c78053d5e)